VMware Site Recovery Technical Overview

 VMware Site Recovery utilizes vSphere Replication to move virtual machine data between sites. vSphere Replication is able to utilize any storage supported by vSphere so there is no requirement for storage arrays, similar or otherwise, at either site.

-vSphere Replication supports RPOs from 5 mins to 24 hours and also supports network compression and file-system quiescing for both Windows and Linux.
+vSphere Replication supports RPOs from 5 mins to 24 hours and also supports network compression, traffic encryption, multiple point-in-time recovery, and file-system quiescing for both Windows and Linux.

 Protection groups are a way of grouping virtual machines that will be recovered together.
 In many cases, a protection group will consist of the virtual machines that support a service or application such as email or an accounting system.
 For example, an application might consist of a two-server database cluster, three application servers, and four web servers.
 In most cases, it would not be beneficial to fail over part of this application, only two or three of the virtual machines in the example, so all nine virtual machines would be included in a single protection group.